ethannij/VFIO-GPU-PASSTHROUGH-KVM-GUIDE/README.md

 Now you can navigate to device manager
-Select Other devices/Multimedia audio controller and Update Driver Browse your computer, and select the driver you downloaded from my repo Select Vista64 and when prompted, press install
+Select Other devices/Multimedia audio controller and Update Driver Browse your computer, and select the Vist/Win7 realtek ac97 driver you downloaded (https://www.realtek.com/en/component/zoo/category/pc-audio-codecs-ac-97-audio-codecs-software)
+Select Vista64 and when prompted, press install
 You will now have high quality audio passed through from your windows vm